launchdarkly/ld-find-code-refs/README.md

 ### Branch garbage collection

 After scanning has completed, `ld-find-code-refs` will search for and prune code reference data for stale branches.
 A branch is considered stale if it has references in LaunchDarkly, but no longer exists on the Git remote.
 As a consequence of this behavior, any code references on local branches or branches belonging only to a remote other than the default one will be removed the next time `ld-find-code-refs` is run on a different branch.

+Stale branches may also be removed manually with the `ld-find-code-refs prune` subcommand.

 This operation requires your environment to be authenticated for remote access to your repository.
 Branch cleanup is not currently supported when running `ld-find-code-refs` with Bitbucket pipelines.